lanl/BEE/doc/User Guide for BeeSwarm.md

 ## Build and Execute Environment (BEE) User Guide for `BeeSwarm`

-The following guide shows you how to use `BeeSwarm` to enable scalability test in Continuous Integration on Travis CI and GitLab CI with scalability test on Chameleon cloud.
+The following guide shows you how to use `BeeSwarm` to enable scalability test in Continuous Integration on Travis CI and GitLab CI with scalability test on Chameleon cloud. `BeeSwarm` currently only support using `BEE-OpenStack` as its scalability test backend.

 ### Step 1: Create a directory in the repository dedicated for scalability test
 Let's assume we created a dedicated directory in repository: `<repo_name>/<bee_scalability_test_dir>`